Everything you need to know about when and where to enjoy a campfire in SA’s national parks

 The onset of crisp, cold autumn nights has many campers keen to light a campfire during their next stay in a national park.
 But how do you know when it is okay to light a small campfire, and when it isn’t?

 Each year across South Australia a Fire Danger Season is set by the South Australian Country Fire Service (CFS).
 Fire restrictions in national parks usually start at the same time as the Fire Danger Season for that area, however they won’t always finish at the same time.
-Fire restrictions may be removed before Easter so national park visitors can enjoy a campfire over the Easter weekend, as long as there are no Total Fire Ban days declared.
+This is to allow visitors in national parks to have campfires over Easter in most years.
+Therefore campfires may be lit in some parks during autumn, as long as there are no Total Fire Ban days declared.

 How do Fire Danger Season dates get set?